 Who was on the panel?

-Our panel comprised: co-writers of Oxford Computer Training’s Azure AD Connect Masterclass: Andreas Kjellman (formerly Program Manager for Azure AD Connect at Microsoft, and now at Knowledge Factory), James Cowling (CTO, Oxford Computer Group) and me, Hugh Simpson-Wells (Founder and CEO, Oxford Computer Group) PLUS special guest Microsoft’s Rob de Jong (Senior Program Manager responsible for Azure AD Connect).
+Our panel comprised: co-writers of Oxford Computer Training’s Microsoft Entra Connect (Azure AD Connect) Masterclass: Andreas Kjellman (formerly Program Manager for Azure AD Connect at Microsoft, and now at Knowledge Factory), James Cowling (CTO, Oxford Computer Group) and me, Hugh Simpson-Wells (Founder and CEO, Oxford Computer Group) PLUS special guest Microsoft’s Rob de Jong (Senior Program Manager responsible for Azure AD Connect).

 What questions were covered during the webinar?

-To give you a flavour of the wide range of questions that were covered in the webinar, here are a few highlights:
+To give you a flavour of the wide range of questions that were covered in the webinar, I have included some highlights below.
+[You may also be interested in my blog about the April 2020 Azure AD Connect update (version 18.104.22.168)]

 We started with a couple of questions that relate to high availability and resilience.
-The important Azure AD Connect feature in this regard is staging mode – effectively a stand-by server, plus multiple PTA agents (if you are using PTA).
+The important Microsoft Entra Connect (Azure AD Connect) feature in this regard is staging mode – effectively a stand-by server, plus multiple PTA agents (if you are using PTA).
 Staging mode was also the answer to another question about best practice for (manual) upgrade or replacement: upgrade or replace a staging server first, then cut over.

 There were questions about rule editing.
 Remember that the expression evaluator is case-sensitive in every aspect.
-And anyone editing rules should download our Azure AD Connect Rule Tool – it’s free, makes the experience way more pleasant, and catches many syntax errors.
+Anyone editing rules should download our Microsoft Entra Connect Rule Tool – it’s free, makes the experience way more pleasant, and catches many syntax errors.

 One answer we gave, about modifying rules, deserves a little amplification.